krandslam/ML_based_big_data_analysis/day5/README.md

 The goal of this practice is to predict the type of apple from the information in apple.csv
-apple.csv contains weight, sugar content, acid, color information of 25 apples, 5 apples for each model.
+apple.csv contains weight, sugar content, acid, color information of 25 apples, and 5 apples exist for each model.

 First, to understand data average weight, sugar contetn, acid were calculated for each model.
 It was hard to establish a model that can easily distinguish apple, because the data calculated(average) did not differ much for each mode.